 - being certified in clinical psychology I also practice therapy with psychiatric patients (in cooperation with attending psychiatrist)

-- membership in professional associations: EASTERN-EUROPEAN ASSOCIATION OF EXISTENTIAL PSYCHOTHERAPY, UKRAINIAN UNION OF PSYCHOLOGISTS AND PSYCHOTHERAPISTS, ASSOCIATION OF DOCTORS AND PSYCHOLOGISTS FOR THERAPY AND PREVENTION OF EATING DISORDERS
+- membership in professional associations: EUROPEAN ASSOCIATION OF PSYCHOTHERAPY, EASTERN-EUROPEAN ASSOCIATION OF EXISTENTIAL PSYCHOTHERAPY, UKRAINIAN UNION OF PSYCHOLOGISTS AND PSYCHOTHERAPISTS, ASSOCIATION OF DOCTORS AND PSYCHOLOGISTS FOR THERAPY AND PREVENTION OF EATING DISORDERS

 - My work is practiced under supervision of the Institute if Humanitarian and Existential Psychotherapy (HEPI), Lithuania; one of the strongest European institute teaching and developing existential-phenomenological approach in psychotherapy for more than 20 years http://www.hepi.lt/ru/